 Call (585) 685-6012 for a quick answer by phone, or to schedule an appointment to discuss your idea and answer your questions.

 All project must be approved by the College prior to development and submission.
 The Grants office facilitates the approval process.
-A Preliminary Grants Approval Form is required.
+An MCC Intent to Submit Form is required.

 Grant project development may take one month, six months, one year, or even longer, depending on the scope of the project and the funding agency's requirements.
 Consider that you will be collecting data, establishing partnerships, identifying personnel, constructing budgets, and developing metrics during your project design.
 To create a competitive proposal, each element requires your focused time.